-The pilot project will operate for one year and then be reassessed to determine its effectiveness and, if effective, its efficacy in other areas of the city/county.
+The pilot project will operate for one year and will then be evaluated to determine its efficacy.
+If effective, local officials will consider expanding LEAD ® to other areas of the city/county.

 ANALYSIS

 Program analysis is integral to the LEAD® initiative.
 All partners are committed to ensuring rigorous evaluation of LEAD® outcomes such as recidivism, cost-benefit (compared to business as usual) and increased participant self-sufficiency.
 To that end, the program will convene a data group consisting of representatives from each of the interested LEAD® partners.
 In addition, external academic partners will be contracted to submit their own independent outcome investigation.
 Together, these internal and external analyses will document the program's effectiveness in meeting its goals.